 |

-Home Page | Order Challenger Video | Be Notified Of Web Site Updates | Contact Us This section details the Classic Challenger II Legacy, Deluxe and Premium.
+Home Page | Order Challenger Video | Be Notified Of Web Site Updates | Contact Us

 models.
 The long wing Challenger II has tremendous lifting capacity.
 It has earned a reputation as being excellent for float and amphibious operations, for ski flying from deep or heavy snow, and for soaring as a motorglider.
 The long wing's span can be reduced 2 feet by replacing the standard bow wingtips with the optional Hoerner fiberglass tips, thus increasing roll rate and cruise speeds.
 The clip wing Challenger II is known as a nimble cross-country cruiser.
 Its shorter span gives higher speeds and faster roll rates plus a sportier feel.
 Over the years the long wing Challenger has been refined to the point where it has substantially closed the speed and roll rate gap with the clip wing.
 Most Canadians select the long wing with the optional tips for it's greater versatility.